mariadb-corporation/mariadb-connector-nodejs/README.md

 * [`supportBigNumbers`](#supportBigNumbers)
 * [`bigNumberStrings`](#bigNumberStrings)

-Those options can be set on query level, but are usually set at connection level, then will apply to all queries.
+Those options can be set on the query level, but are usually set at the connection level, and will then apply to all queries.

 ###### `namedPlaceholders`